rust-stuco/lectures/week12/slides.md

 # What is Asynchronous Code?

-* A *concurrent* programming model supported by many languaged
+* A *concurrent* programming model supported by many languages
     * All in slightly different forms under the hood
 * Allows for a large number of tasks on a few OS threads
 * Still preserves the "feel" of synchronous programming through `async/await` syntax